Jinx (James Bond): Future

 After the film's release, MGM considered developing a spin-off focusing on the character which was scheduled for a November/December 2004 release.
-It was originally reported that MGM was keen to set up a separate franchise and to be a "Winter Olympics" alternative to James Bond; MGM had originally considered developing a spin-off film based on Michelle Yeoh's character, Wai Lin, in 1997's Tomorrow Never Dies.
-However, on October 26, 2003, Variety reported that MGM had "completely pulled the plug on this project", to the dismay of Barbara Broccoli and Michael Wilson of EON Productions, who were reported to be "clearly furious" about the decision.
+It was reported that MGM was keen to set up a separate franchise and to be a "Winter Olympics" alternative to James Bond; MGM had considered developing a spin-off film based on Michelle Yeoh's character, Wai Lin, in 1997's Tomorrow Never Dies.
+However, on October 26, 2003, Variety reported that MGM had "completely pulled the plug on this project", to the dismay of Barbara Broccoli and Michael Wilson of Eon Productions, who were reported to be "clearly furious" about the decision.
 MGM was reported to have paused development of the film in favour of rebooting the James Bond film series with Casino Royale (2006).

 In 2017, Berry described having portrayed her character of Ginger "Angelica" Ale of Kingsman: The Golden Circle as "Jinx 2.0" in an interview with Screen Rant, stating that the character would come to more closely resemble Jinx in a future Kingsman film.